The Birds and the Cats

 "How was I not able capture you, even with the flawless Prism?
 What were you armed with, yet you weren't armed?
 I don't understand.
 What did I do wrong?
 How did you outsmart and outfight us, with no weapon in your hand?"

-Ayàvi stood and strode straight to her position her own brand out.
+Ayàvi stood and strode straight to her position her own brand out, but held to the side so as to create a barrier between Rusziné and the muddied mage.

-"Because he makes connections where 'others' destroy them.
-He builds bridges where 'others' leave ruins.
+"Because he makes connections where 'others' destroy them," she emphasised, "he builds bridges where 'others' leave ruins.
 He tries to protect the weak while 'others' send people to their deaths.
 Rusziné did not need physical weapons to get to his destination safely."

 "Put your weapon away, please," Ash begged.